isomerpages/moe-chijstc/pages/Direct School Admission (DSA).md

 <td rowspan="1" colspan="1">
 <p>Successful DSA applicants will have opportunities to participate in the
 Singapore Youth Festival, external competitions and performances.
-They will also have various opportunities to develop their leadership potential.	<span style="font-family: 'Lato', sans-serif; font-size: 10pt;">test</span></p>
+They will also have various opportunities to develop their leadership potential.	</p>
 </td>
 </tr>